 Quarterly pressure.
 Sales is measured by numbers.
 Every quarter ends with a performance conversation.
 A run of bad quarters can mean performance improvement plans, territory reassignment, or termination.
 Hospital nursing, for all its stresses, offers more job stability than sales.

 Career ceiling in pure sales.
-Territory rep → senior rep → regional business manager → regional director is a reasonably well-defined career ladder.
-It’s not flat, but it’s not wide.
+Territory rep to senior rep to regional business manager to regional director is a reasonably well-defined career ladder, and it does keep climbing.
+What it lacks is width – there are few places to step sideways into if the commercial track stops suiting you.
 Nurses who want career flexibility or lateral movement sometimes find pharma limiting after 5–7 years.

 The MSL path: a better long-term play for many clinical nurses